 - writing and mail to PBS Complex Drugs Programs.

 - subfoveal choroidal neovascularisation - initial authority application form

 Applications to move between different drugs to treat CNV will require a new initial authority application to be completed.

 Applying for continuing treatment

-Applications for continuing authority applications to prescribe PBS subsidised aflibercept and ranibizumab can be made either:
+Applications for continuing authority approval to prescribe PBS-subsidised brolucizumab to treat CNV can be made either:

 - in real time using the Online PBS Authorities system

 - by calling the PBS Complex Drugs Programs enquiry line.

 Call the PBS Complex Drugs Programs enquiry line for more information.